Code-Institute-Submissions/Villa-Designs/README.md

 **Site Owners Goals:**
 *  I want to raise brand awareness.
 *  I want to show case products in an appealing and eye catching way.
-*  I want customers to be able to place orders online.
+*  I want customers to be able to contact me about purchasing products.
 *  I want customers to be able to contact me with bespoke project requests.
 *  I want to display dates and locations of events/markets we will be at.